picocms/Pico/content-sample/index.md

 ### Blogging

 Pico is not blogging software - but makes it very easy for you to use it as a blog.
-You can find many plugins out there implementing typical blogging features like authentication, tagging, pagination and social plugins.
+We even include a simple blog layout in our default template!
+However, you can find many plugins out there implementing typical blogging features like authentication, tagging, pagination and social plugins.
 See the below Plugins section for details.